 Plant manufacturing coronavirus vaccine may appear in Kyrgyzstan

-Deputy Chairwoman of the Cabinet of Ministers of Kyrgyzstan Zhyldyz Bakashova met with Chairman of the Beijing Peace Tour Cultural Exchange Center Shao Changchun, the press service of the Cabinet of Ministers said Friday, Trend reports with reference to Kabar.
+Deputy Chairwoman of the Cabinet of Ministers of Kyrgyzstan Zhyldyz Bakashova met with Chairman of the Beijing Peace Tour Cultural Exchange Center Shao Changchun, the press service of the Cabinet of Ministers said Friday, Trend reports citing Kabar.

 During the meeting, the sides discussed the construction of a plant to manufacture a vaccine against coronavirus infection in the Kyrgyz Republic and cooperation in the use of plant-based medicines made in China.